Deposit required for a home loan

-Generally, you’ll need 20% of the purchase price of the home to put down as deposit.
-In fact, lenders favour large deposits as it provides a good indication that you can manage your money.
-For deposits lower than 20%, you’ll incur a Lenders Mortgage Insurance (LMI), which is usually added on to the loan.
+Generally, you’ll need 20 per cent of the purchase price of the home to put down as deposit for your loan.
+Lenders favour large deposits as it provides a good indication that you can manage your money.
+For deposits lower than 20 per cent, you’ll incur Lenders Mortgage Insurance (LMI), which is usually added on to the loan.
 Your deposit could be less if you’re eligible for the Home Guarantee Scheme.*

 - your deposit amount